Ritenour Husky Health Center Q & A

 The Husky Health Center is located on the second floor in the north wing of Hoech Middle School, located at 3312 Ashby Road in St. Ann, Mo.
 The room numbers are 200N and 201N.

-When will the center open?
+When is the center open?

 Who operates the center?